Grommash9/tg_chat_mate/README.md

   - check update socket endpoint!
   - replace existing cokie by new one!
 - Enhance media storage in MongoDB within the messages collection.
-  - Add logic for handling different Telegram media types for sending and receiving.
   - Integrate storage of customer photos in the MongoDB users collection and display them in the UI.
+  - record files into database only once and reuse for less storage consumpsion
 - Mark messages as read on reading it
 - Message markup support for ui and tg bot